blueriq/demo-hubot-blueriq-conversation/README.md

 # Configure Blueriq Runtime connection

 Hubot needs to know where the Blueriq Runtime exists so the chat can start.
-Please set the following variables and (re)start Hubot.
+Please set the following variables in bin\hubot.cmd and (re)start Hubot.

 ```bash
 SET HUBOT_BLUERIQ_RUNTIME_URL=http://localhost:8080/Runtime